rob-myers/rob-myers.github.io/README.md

 - integrate gitalk from older branch
 - delete older branch
 - merge this branch `fresh-start-2020` into new branch `dev`.
-- cleanup nav.worker; now intend to replace by level.worker

 ## So far